 However, once you move onto learning to write web apps using a new framework, such as ASP.NET Core, such a simple code is not enough — partially because web apps are more complex.
 And also because, right off the bat, the tools and frameworks used for writing web apps try to introduce advanced techniques and approaches for building and maintaining them once they scale.

 It all can seem like too much for a beginner.
-So, here we are going to take apart the default ASP.NET Core solution template piece by piece, then figure out the purpose of each piece and how exactly it works.
+Here we will take apart the default ASP.NET Core solution template piece by piece, then figure out the purpose of each piece and how exactly it works.

 Let’s start with creating a new empty web app with the “Create a new project” wizard in Visual Studio.